We create new possibilities for life

 Treatments

-The degree of pain felt is not an indication of severity of endometriosis.
+The degree of pain felt is not an indication of the severity of endometriosis.
 You may experience intense pain even though you have a mild form of endometriosis, or you may have a serious case and yet feel no pain at all.

+Endometriosis can be treated to relieve recurring pain.
 An effective treatment option is laparoscopic excision.
 This is where the surgeon’s skill can determine how successfully the condition is treated.
 Being minimally invasive, patients can expect a quick recovery with minimal scarring.

-Sometimes, a fluid- or blood-filled sac (known as a ‘cyst’) can grow on the ovaries.
+Sometimes, a fluid- or blood-filled sac (known as a cyst) can grow on the ovaries.
 While most cysts are painless and disappear on their own, larger cysts may cause discomfort such as abdominal bloating and pelvic pain before or during your period.

 Seek urgent medical attention if you experience severe pelvic pain accompanied by fever, sudden nausea or vomiting.
 These may be signs of a ruptured cyst.